scala-chart/scala-chart/README.md

 ### Imports

-You can import nearly all of the `scala-chart` functionality (except the views, see below) with the following lines:
+You can import all of the `scala-chart` functionality with the following lines:

     import scalax.chart._
     import scalax.chart.Charting._